aleostudio/slimpay-php/README.md

 # Credit card checkout with SlimPay Iframe
 To create the SlimPay Iframe for Credit Cards you have to init an array like this one below and call the **checkout** method.
+Customize the data and the return urls (failureUrl, successUrl and cancelUrl) with yours.
 ```php
 $data = [
     'started'        => true,